-Most people know good boutique hotel design and when they see it – but not everyone can identify the people behind the polish – the ones who pick the flooring, paper the walls and hang the blinds.
-LUCY FENNINGS brings you a Who’s Who of hotel design with a top-ten list of the most influential interior designers and their hotel projects…
+Most people know good boutique hotel design and when they see it, but not everyone can identify the people behind the polish – the ones who pick the flooring, paper the walls and hang the blinds.
+Our who’s who of hotel design looks at the most influential women interior designers and their hotel projects…

 Style Seductive, stylish

 What so good about it?
 A pioneer among luxury boutique hotels, Blakes in Kensington is synonymous with effortless style and attentive service.
 Its many years of popularity among London’s fashion and film elite is a testament to Anouska Hempel’s rigorous design perfectionism and sense of theatre.
 Where she led, many have followed, but there’s still nothing to hold a candle to the discreet opulence and drama of this first, most famous of Hempel hotels.